codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 [...]
 ```

 You also have the capability to define special steps that will run when the whole pipeline has a special completion status.
-Codefresh offers a special object called `workflow` that represents the whole pipeline and allows you to evaluate its status in a step
+Codefresh offers a special object called `workflow` that represents the whole pipeline and allows you to evaluate its status in a step.

-For example you can have a cleanup stage that will run only if the workflow fails (regardless of the actual step that created the error) with the following syntax:
+For example, you can have a cleanup step that will run only if the workflow fails (regardless of the actual step that created the error) with the following syntax:

 {% highlight yaml %}
 my_cleanup_step: